Frequently Asked Questions: General exchange programme

 • Reimbursement of up to 50% of the cheapest, most direct flight to get to the host institution (See point 4 below)

-2. The student is expected to contribute between US$2000 and US$4000** towards the semester expenses.
+2. The student is expected to save and contribute between US$2000 and US$4000** towards the semester expenses.
 These expenses may include deposits for accommodation, orientation, as well as personal living expenses incurred throughout the term/semester.
 The students are expected to pay housing deposits and orientation costs as and when they arise. (**Based on a R10 exchange rate.
 Please consult host institutions websites for more information on costs of living and discuss budgeting with the Exchanges Officer so as to adequately prepare for your time abroad.)

 3. The student is required to pay for the relevant study permits, contribute to flight tickets, and cover any other miscellaneous costs as mentioned in point 2.